 Lilian Buddicom diarised that Eric looked ‘very ill’ after his return from ‘Burmah’ during his stay in that last week of August.
 He would not ‘play’ nor walk to Stretton.
 Lilian appears to have had no knowledge of Eric’s recent fever and infected foot or at least does not mention that as a reason for his lack of participation in their expeditions, which he always loved.
 She knew Eric well and was not impressed with the changes wrought in him and provided an unfavourable report to Jacintha describing how he had changed – and not for the better.
 Lilian thought her niece unlikely to find Eric the companion she remembered of old.
 Perhaps Lilian was trying to spare Jacintha’s feelings but there is little doubt that five years in Burma had dramatically changed Blair.

-Unknown to Eric, Jacintha had just, in May 1927, given birth to her daughter, Michal Madeleine.
+Unknown to Eric, Jacintha had just, on 22nd july 1927, given birth to her daughter, Michal Madeleine.
 The father, one of her brother Prosper’s Oxford friends.
 It was all very scandalous, and the family were doing their best to keep it private.
 Unaware of any of this, Eric extracted Jacintha’s phone number from a guilt-ridden Prosper.
 He rang from Ticklerton, desperate to meet.
 Jacintha knew there was no possibility of this happening as she had the imminent and distressing prospect of her uncle and aunt, Noel and Mimi Hawley-Burke, adopting her daughter.
 Eric phoned again, a fortnight later, resigning himself to the reality that Jacintha would not marry him.
 He then wrote her a bitter, upsetting letter which she discussed with Aunt Lilian, who diarised her niece’s distress.

 Eric Blair never discovered that Jacintha had had a child out of wedlock.
 He fled to Cornwall for the rest of the summer telling his family he never wanted to hear the name Buddicom again.